 Dedicated Design Facilities & Equipment

-As a Product Design student at SETU Carlow, you’ll study in a fully dedicated, purpose-built environment designed around how designers actually work: making, testing, iterating, and refining ideas through hands-on practice.
+As a Product Design student at SETU Carlow, you’ll study in a fully dedicated, purpose-built environment designed around how product designers actually work – making, testing, iterating, and refining ideas through hands-on studio practice.

 3D Printing & Digital Fabrication